view7677/java-interview-questions/pages/Java_Collection.md

 4. For fast search operation based on a key, value pair, we use a HashMap based collection.
-5. If we want to maintain the elements in a sorted order, then we use a TreeSet based collection.162.
-What are the differences between a HashMap and a Hashtable in Java?
+5. If we want to maintain the elements in a sorted order, then we use a TreeSet based collection.
+### 162. What are the differences between a HashMap and a Hashtable in Java?
 Main differences between a HashMap and a Hashtable are:
 1. Synchronization: HashMap is not a synchronized collection.
 If it is used in multi-thread environment, it may